TheGITofTeo997/BIGTREETECH-SKR-mini-E3/README.md

 They are **not** always on because the firmware controls them, so don't worry if they don't spin up as soon as you power on the system after assembling.

 ## Final notes
 Thank you for using this firmware, I will try to keep it up do date with Marlin releases as much as possible.
-Many time has been spent to make tweaks and adjustments, however there may still be some issues.
+Much time has been spent to make tweaks and adjustments, however there may still be some issues.
 This is a very specific configuration, so please make sure to use it only if you have the same or a very similar setup.